cocos-creator/docs-3d-deprecated/en/editor/publish/build-guide.md

     - If compilation is required, perform the task of packaging the engine according to the engine interface.
 Copy the compiled `js` file and save the engine's modification time.

-    When compiling the engine, you can [view the log information](./build-panel.md):
+    When compiling the engine, you can view the output log information.
+Please refer to the [log information](./build-panel.md) documentation for the detail log viewing method.

     ![build-engine](./build-guide/build-engine.jpg)